Sports Study Music Kids Site and Search Games Movies Fun Kids

 How do plants capture sunlight?

-Plants capture sunlight using a compound called Chlorophyll.
+Plants capture sunlight using a compound called chlorophyll.
 Chlorophyll is green, which is why so many plants appear green.
 You might think at first that it's green because it wants to absorb and use green light.
-However, from our study of light, we know that the color see is actually the color of light that is reflected.
-So Chlorophyll actually reflects green light and absorbs blue and red light.
+However, from our study of light, we know that the color we see is actually the color of light that is reflected.
+So chlorophyll actually reflects green light and absorbs blue and red light.

 Summary